hphilpotts/django-bikecollector/readme.md

 - _had used_ `bike.name` _in error_.

 #### Authorisation:
-- User can only view their own bikes:
+- User can only view their own bikes -  `bike_index` in `views.py` updated with `.filter()`.
+- All manual API routes protected with `@login_required` decorator, except Home, About and Sign Up.
+- All CBV routes protected with `LoginRequiredMixin`.

+#### Misc tasks:
+- Welcome message added to detail.html.
+- `.gitignore` file added.
+- `.env` file added to protect Database name, user and password.

+--

 ### Remaining tasks:
 - do something with the 'Home' and 'About' pages.